Oscar Camilión

 Oscar Héctor Camilión (6 January 1930 – 12 February 2016) was an Argentine lawyer and diplomat.

-Born in 1930, he earned a law degree at the University of Buenos Aires in his hometown.
-Camilión first joined the Ministry of Foreign Affairs and Worship as chief of staff under the administration of Arturo Frondizi.
-Camilión then worked for Clarín from 1965 to 1972.
-After the 1976 Argentine coup d'état, Camilión was appointed the ambassador to Brazil by Jorge Rafael Videla.
-Videla's successor Roberto Eduardo Viola then selected Camilión to lead the Ministry of Foreign Affairs and Worship.
-Viola was ousted in another coup, and Camilión became a representative of the United Nations Secretary General.
-He also served as Minister of Defense from 1993 to 1996 under Carlos Menem.
+Born in 1930, Camilión earned a law degree from the University of Buenos Aires.

+He began his political career as chief of staff at the Ministry of Foreign Affairs and Worship during the presidency of Arturo Frondizi.
+From 1965 to 1972, he worked for the Argentina newspaper Clarín.

+Following the 1976 coup d’état, he was appointed ambassador to Brazil by President Jorge Rafael Videla.
+Videla’s successor, Roberto Eduardo Viola, later named him foreign minister.
+After Viola was removed in another coup, Camilión served as a representative of the United Nations Secretary-General.

+He returned to government as minister of defense from 1993 to 1996 under President Carlos Menem.

-Camilión was a member of the right-wing to far-right political party Integration and Development Movement (known as MID in Spanish).
+Camilión was a member of the Integration and Development Movement (MID), a right-leaning political party in Argentina.

-Camilión died in Buenos Aires in 2016, aged 86.
+He died in Buenos Aires in 2016 at age 86.